If you’re looking for How to Pickle Banana Peppers, you’ve come to the right place.

 So while I was picking out plants for my garden, I was excited to see banana peppers.
 I knew for sure I wanted to plant those.

 They’ve been growing wonderfully!

-I picked on when it looked to be pretty ripe and took it in the ouse eager to try it on my salad.
+I picked one when it looked to be pretty ripe and took it in the house eager to try it on my salad.

-I successfully accomplished my first pickling and canning job!
+I successfully accomplished my first pickled peppers canning job!

 I’m not sure why but the whole idea of pickling and canning anything seemed like such a task that I thought I would not be able to do successfully.

 I had a simple recipe.
 So easy, it almost seemed too simple.

 - Black Peppercorns

 Canning Banana Peppers

 Before you get started making your homemade pickled peppers, you’ll need to gather your jars and make sure they’re ready to go!